rmsk2/6502profiler/README.md

 Assigning a value to these variables remains local to the Lua test script and does not influence what is happening in the golang host application.

-Test scripts can optionally implement a `num_iterations()` function which takes no argument and returns an integer.
+Test scripts can optionally implement a `num_iterations` function which takes no argument and returns an integer.
 The golang host program will call `arrange`, execute the assembly routines under test and then call `assert` as many times as the result value of  `num_iterations` indicates.
 The number of clock cycles which is reported by `6502profiler` is the total number of clock cycles used for all the iterations.
-When using this feature the Lua test script has to explicitly reset the program counter (using `set_pc()`) in the `arrange` function.
+When using this feature the Lua test script has to explicitly reset the program counter (for instance using `set_pc(load_address)`) in the `arrange` function.
 A usage example can be found in the file `testprg/tests/itertest.lua`.

-The trap facility described above can also be used with the `verify` command.
-The Lua test script then additionally has to define at least the `trap()` function and optionally the `cleanup()` function.
-You have to specify the `-trapaddr` option to use this feature.
+If you want to use the trap facility described above then you must specify the `-trapaddr` CLI option and you have to implement at least a function called `trap` which takes a byte (the so called trap code) as its only parameter and does not return a value.
+Optionally a `cleanup` function can be implemented which takes no parameters and returns no value.
+This function is called when the Lua interpreter is spun down by the golang main program at the end of each test.

 ## The `verifyall` comand